Socialising and networking

-Do good and make friends is a nice way to become more familiar with the Uppsala community.
+Doing good and making friends is a great way to become more familiar with the Uppsala community.

 Go Frendly.
 Unfortunately this app is only for women and in Swedish, but an excellent tool to meet friends in your local area.